-Source: Panji Harawa (2023) based on (Hosam & BinYuan 2022).
+Source: Panji Harawa [2023], based on Hosam and BinYuan [2022].

-As shown in Figure TEE General Architecture the mobile computing ecosystem and the structure of a generic TEE platform is divided into two components, the trusted area and the non-trusted.
-These two environments are separated to have one part dealing with operating systems (OS) whereas mobile applications are executed in their own untrusted environment.
-This marks these platforms and makes it easier for security engineers to know the untrusted areas and the trusted software stacks.
-As such the trusted environments are also referred to as TEE whereas the untrusted environment is also known as rich executional environment (REE).
+As shown in the figure TEE general architecture, the mobile computing ecosystem and the structure of a generic TEE platform is divided into two components, the trusted and non-trusted areas.
+These two environments are separated, with one (trusted) part dealing with operating systems (OSs) and specific secure applications, whereas general mobile applications are executed in their own untrusted environment(s).
+This makes it easier for security engineers to know which areas are untrusted and which are the trusted software stacks.
+As such, the trusted environments are also referred to as TEEs, whereas the untrusted environment is also known as a rich executional environment (REE).

-The key features of TEE architecture are summarized in four categories [Ekberg 2014]:
+The key features of the TEE architecture can be summarized in four categories [Ekberg 2014]:

-Isolation: TEE operates in a separate, isolated environment from the main OS, ensuring that sensitive operations and data are protected from interference by malicious software or other parts of the system.
+Isolation: The TEE operates in a separate, isolated environment from the main OS, ensuring that sensitive operations and data are protected from interference by malicious software or other parts of the system.

-Secure Data Storage and Access: TEE provides a secure storage space, often in the form of a trusted file system or key store, where sensitive data can be encrypted and stored.
+Secure Data Storage and Access: The TEE provides a secure storage space, often in the form of a trusted file system or key store, where sensitive data can be encrypted and stored.

-Secure Communication Channels: TEE enables secure communication channels between trusted applications and external entities running in REE.
+Secure Communication Channels: The TEE enables secure communication channels between trusted applications and external entities running in REEs.

 Secure Execution Environment: The TEE ensures that critical applications, such as mobile payment solutions, authentication services, and digital rights management (DRM), run in a secure execution environment.